News & case studies

 One source of weather truth transforms decision-making for famed winemaker

-At Constellation Brands' Selaks Vineyard and Winery in Hawke's Bay, managing 245 hectares premium grapes requires careful planning and the ability to respond rapidly to any challenges the growing season brings.
+At Constellation Brands' Selaks Vineyard and Winery in Hawke's Bay, managing 245 hectares of premium grapes requires careful planning and the ability to respond rapidly to any challenges the growing season brings.

 The operation mainly produces Chardonnay, Sauvignon Blanc, Merlot, Syrah and Pinot Gris wine varieties, supplying grapes for the popular Selaks and Kim Crawford brands.